angr/angr-doc/docs/toplevel.md

 <BV64 0x4>
 ```

-The `mem` interface is a little confusing at first, since it's using some pretty hefty python magic.
+The `mem` interface is a little confusing at first, since it's using some pretty hefty Python magic.
 The short version of how to use it is:

 * Use array\[index\] notation to specify an address
 * Use `.<type>` to specify that the memory should be interpreted as &lt;type&gt; \(common values: char, short, int, long, size_t, uint8_t, uint16_t...\)
 * From there, you can either:
-  * Store a value to it, either a bitvector or a python int
+  * Store a value to it, either a bitvector or a Python int
   * Use `.resolved` to get the value as a bitvector
-  * Use `.concrete` to get the value as a python int
+  * Use `.concrete` to get the value as a Python int

 There are more advanced usages that will be covered later!